 The Feminine Audacity

-1906, Félicie Wanpouille takes over the management of the House of Caron alongside its founder-perfumer Ernest Daltroff.
-Barely in position, she already upsets the codes and infuses the creations with her visionary magic.
+1906, Félicie Wanpouille takes over the management of the House of CARON alongside its founder and perfumer Ernest Daltroff.
+As soon as she arrives, she already upsets the codes and infuses the creations with her visionary magic.
 Leading woman, free, independent, she is ahead of her time and draws the contours of a new generation of women committed to more freedoms.

 Whether perched on heels or wearing flat shoes, the Caron woman is an icon who defies all archetypes.

 Alternately sensitive, committed, and adventurous, she remains true to her convictions without ever making any compromises.